SlashmanX/fotology/README.md

 Options
 -------
-To modify behaviour, pass in an `options` object between the search term and callback.
+To modify behaviour, pass in an `options` object after the search term.
 For example:
 ```javascript
 let options = {
     size: "large", // large images only